Look! We're Learning!

 If you’re teaching students about animal sleep habits, this printable and digital Nocturnal and Diurnal Animals Sorting Activity can help!

-Simple Nocturnal and Diurnal Animals Sorting Activity
+Diurnal and Nocturnal Animals Sorting Activity for Early Grades

 Most kids love to learn about animals and my students are no exception.

-Nocturnal and Diurnal Animals Sorting Activity
+Nocturnal and Diurnal Animals Sorting Activity for Kids

 I remember learning about nocturnal animals when I was a kid, but we didn’t talk much about diurnal animals (at least not using the term “diurnal”).